MostafaNegim/terraform-eks-efs/README.md

 # Notes
 1. local backend is used for these scripts for the sake of simplicity.
-A s3 backend with the dynamoDB is better solution for the production use.
+A s3 backend with the dynamoDB is better solution for the production use cases.